FAQs

 If the claim is successful, compensation will be distributed to those affected by Valve Corporation’s anti-competitive behaviour.

 Claims of this size can take several years to resolve.
+Sign up to stay updated as the claim progresses.

-If the claim is certified, the Tribunal will issue a Collective Proceedings Order, allowing the case to move to trial.
 At trial, the Tribunal will hear evidence from both sides (the claimant and defendant) and decide whether to award damages to those affected.

 At any stage, the parties may agree to an out-of-court settlement.
 However, any proposed settlement must be reviewed and approved by the Tribunal.